C-N-G/swtc-site/vault/Roles/Agents/Mortician.md

 type: Agent
 flavour: Placeholder Flavour
 ability: |
-  Each night, after the first, you learn if player who most recently died from dismissal was Human.
+  Each night, after the first, you learn if the player who most recently died from dismissal was Human.
 orderType: role_with_late_info
 attributes:
   - Human